adamsilver/fdpb/03-book-a-flight.md

 We could add a hint via the placeholder attribute and then remove it with JavaScript when our own date picker will be injected.
 Despite the problems with placeholders (discussed in “A Registration Form”) this might be the lesser of two evils.

 Design is often a question of priorities.
-What is a good experience for most may create a less-than-ideal for some, which is especially the case on the web.
+What is a good experience for most may create a less-than-ideal experience for some, which is especially the case on the web.
 Inclusive design is about making decisions that are unlikely to exclude people.

 In this edge case, users are still able to enter a date which makes this pattern an accessible one.
 In the end, it's about doing our best and we've done that here.